ID2223-2024-group2/project/README.md

 ### Dependencies

-Dependencies are currently just managed with venv and there are already some conflicts, but working configurations are possible.
+Dependencies are currently just managed with venv and there are some conflicts, but working configurations are possible.
-`hopsworks` and the old `protobuf` version needed for KoDa appear to be the main causes of issues.
+Key points to note for the installation:
-Additionally, XGBoost seems to not like `scikit-learn > 1.5.2`.
+- Install Hopsworks using `pip install hopsworks[python]` not just `hopsworks`.
-`requirements_jonas.txt` should contain a working configuration for Ubuntu 24/Win 11 with Python 3.12.3.
+- `requirements_jonas.txt` should contain a working configuration for Ubuntu 24/Win 11 with Python 3.12.3.
-`requirements.txt` should work for Ubuntu 20 Python 3.10.
+- `requirements.txt` should work for Ubuntu 20 Python 3.10 (i.e. the pipeline environment).

 ### Instructions